Penumbra System®3D Revascularization Device™

 Possible complications include, but are not limited to, the following:

-i Adams et al., Guidelines for the Early Management of Adults with Ischemic Stroke: A Guideline from the AHA/ASA Stroke Council, Clinical Cardiology Council, Cardiovascular Radiology and Intervention Council, and the Artherosclerotic Peripheral Vascular Disease and Quality of Care Outcomes in Research Interdisciplinary Working Groups: The American Academy of Neurology affirms the value of this guideline as an educational tool for neurologists, Stroke May 2007; 38: 1655-1711.
+1. Adams, et al., Guidelines for the Early Management of Adults with Ischemic Stroke: A Guideline from the AHA/ASA Stroke Council, Clinical Cardiology Council, Cardiovascular Radiology and Intervention Council, and the Atherosclerotic Peripheral Vascular Disease and Quality of Care Outcomes in Research Interdisciplinary Working Groups: The American Academy of Neurology affirms the value of this guideline as an educational tool for neurologists, Stroke May 2007; 38:1655-1711.

 Indication For Use

-The Penumbra Pump MAX™ is indicated as a vacuum source for Penumbra Aspiration Systems.
+The Penumbra Pump MAX is indicated as a vacuum source for the Penumbra Aspiration Systems.

 There are no contraindications.

-• The canister / tubing is intended for single use only.
+• The canister/tubing is intended for single use only.
 Do not reuse.
-Reuse may result in the inability to aspirate.
+Reuse may result in canister cracking or tubing blockages, which may result in the inability to aspirate.

 • Do not block bottom or back air vents.
-Unit may overheat and shut off or fail to restart if run for extended periods without airflow.
+Unit may overheat and shut off or fail to restart if run for extended periods of time without airflow.

 • To avoid risk of electric shock, this equipment must only be connected to a supply mains with protective earth.